Dexdezdes/COMP0016_2026_Team14_AvatarForms/README.md

 ### 6. Run app in Visual Studio
 Choose to run AvatarFormsApp.sln
-Use Debug and x64.
 Choose the AvatarFormsApp (Desktop).
+Use Debug and x64 (sometimes these two options do not show up in Visual Studio and it is fine).

 ## MacBook special (replaces step 5 and 6 which are windows steps)
 Because of the MacOS security, there are steps to follow to launch the app.